Over my many years as a

 What is the definition of

-Glandulars, as promoted by those in the natural health industry, refer to raw animal glandular and nonglandular tissues or extracts of these tissues.
+As promoted by those in the natural health industry, glandulars refer to raw animal gland and non-gland tissues or extracts of these tissues.
 These tissues and extracts are normally dried and ground-up.

 What are common glandulars?